 Location/Tips: It’s located in Decatur, and you can walk there from a MARTA bus stop!
 There is street parking near the entrance.

-Rundown: Okay, this one isn’t in Georgia – but it’s close, and it’s so good!
+Rundown: Okay, Reflection Riding Arboretum and Nature Center isn’t in Georgia – but it’s close, and it’s so good!
 This nature center is located in Chattanooga, and has so much to offer.

 They have an arboretum where you can visit their gardens, they have beautiful, family-friendly hiking trails, you can rent a canoe and paddle down Lookout Creek, they offer guided tours, host special events – like a moonlight paddle, and are dog-friendly.